KodeBit/Radical-Brains-Stock-Trading-Bot/README.md

 -If the user selects Trend or Range a table will pop up with a confirmation code that your stocks were  successfully purchased.

 ## **Credits**
-Jamaine Barnes
+Kristian Beckley,
-Kristian Beckley
+Jamaine Barnes,
-Amir Crutchfield
+Amir Crutchfield,
-Sydney Johnson
+Sydney Johnson,
-Lauren Mathis
+Lauren Mathis, and
 Jadon Sadler